Skip to main content

 I am interested in [your favorite area].
 Can I study this at Maryland?

 The department offers outstanding resources for Ph.D. study in three areas of focus: (i) theoretical linguistics (especially syntax, semantics and phonology); (ii) psycholinguistics (first language acquisition, language processing, neurolinguistics, cognitive and computational neuroscience, computational modeling); (iii) computational linguistics (natural language processing, machine translation, cognitive computational modeling, etc.).
 Successful applicants to the graduate program usually have strong interests in one or more of these areas.
 Prospective students are encouraged to consult faculty and student web pages to determine whether the department provides a good match to their research interests.
-If in doubt, contact Graduate Admissions Director Jeffrey Lidz.
+If in doubt, contact Graduate Admissions Director Valentine Hacquard.

 I am interested in Second Language Acquisition (SLA).
 Can I study this in your program?